 What is the Average Car Accident Claim Settlement Amount in Miami?

 There is not necessarily an “average” settlement amount for car accident injuries in Florida.
 That might be frustrating to hear for someone who is injured and deciding whether to pursue a lawsuit for financial recovery.
 It all comes down to the facts and circumstances surrounding your case.
 Not to throw a wrench in your dreams of a multi-million-dollar settlement, but if you got into a fender bender accident and have zero injuries and property damage, chances at recovery may be slim.
 On the other hand, if you total your car and sustain a broken leg during a traumatic accident, your recovery will most likely be more significant.
-Contact a Miami car accident attorney at the Law Offices of Prosper Shaked today and find out what your chances for recovery will be.
+Contact a Miami car accident lawyer at the Law Offices of Prosper Shaked today and find out what your chances for recovery will be.

 Florida Car Accident Statistics